 The framework will be used by MS nurses their management and organisation of work to assess their learning needs and to improve their knowledge and skills by using the competency framework as a guide of their level of competency level and how improvements could be made.
-The RCN would not be expected to confirm the competencies of individual practitioners.

 The competency document has been developed by contributors from all 4 countries to allow its us throughout the UK.
 By using members from all four countries, we were able to consider the differences in practice and policies and guidance of all four countries for example we used the Scottish guidance on MS (Scottish strategy) as well as NICE Multiple Sclerosis Care in Adults NG220 we have also considered policies from Wales and Northern Ireland by listening to nurses working in these areas.

 The document has been reviewed by the UKMSSNA committee and has been passed on to the membership of the organisation for their thoughts and feedback.
-The members were given an adequate amount of time to comment on the document and their comments were taken into account prior to is submission to the RCN.